 Roswell Park Investigators Awarded More than $1 Million in Donor Support to Obtain Pilot Data

-Fourteen promising preliminary cancer research projects at Roswell Park Cancer Institute recently received a total of $1,342,938 from the Roswell Park Alliance Foundation, the 501(c)(3) not-for-profit organization that raises funds and manages all donations made to Roswell Park.
+Fourteen promising preliminary cancer research projects at Roswell Park Comprehensive Cancer Center recently received a total of $1,342,938 from the Roswell Park Alliance Foundation, the 501(c)(3) not-for-profit organization that raises funds and manages all donations made to Roswell Park.
 Nine grants went to researchers who received a portion of the funds following a competitive peer-review process that is led by the Foundation.

 The researchers submitted their project proposals to the Alliance Foundation’s Scientific Advisory Committee (SAC), made up of objective Roswell Park scientists, who scored the applications and selected the projects that would receive funding based on their potential to find cancer cures and save lives.